7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 			- SMB version - [[SMB-Recon-Cheatsheet]]
 			- [[RPC-Recon]]
 		- Is what is shared and expected to be shared by AD or have humans disclosed information in shares?
-			- Do the shares contain: shortcuts to executables, credentials, software, user and domain intel and information?
+			- Do the shares contain: shortcuts to executable, credentials, software, user and domain intel and information?
 	 - Recursively have with current context and reappraise Bloodhound, your objectives and the potential paths - [[Bloodhound-Guide]]? - `-c DCOnly` is quieter!
 		1. How do I compromise credentials?
 			1. Is the credential reused/defaults/weak/hardcoded?